-Students have the option of purchasing a permit for one semester at a reduced cost.
+At the beginning of second semester, students have the option of purchasing a permit for the rest of the year at a reduced cost.
 There is no refund of parking permit fees and permits are NOT transferable.

 - Proof of insurance is required along with the completed application. - Student vehicles in the student lot without parking permits displayed properly will be ticketed by the Greenfield Police. - All students with permits must park in the designated student lot only.
 Students parking outside of their designated parking space may be ticketed or have their parking permit revoked.
 Daily supervision of the parking lot is provided. - The speed limit in all parking areas is 10 miles per hour - School officials, including liaison officers, may search any vehicle owned or operated by a student on school grounds at any time without notice, student consent, and without a search warrant if they have reasonable suspicion that there is evidence of a crime or infraction of school rule or contraband in the vehicle.